 But despite Commodus being renowned for his fascination for Hercules, and his statues depicting him with the symbols, the club and the lion skin, the movie Gladiator, makes no mention of such displays, even though they could have used it to highlight Commodus’ megalomania.

-He had gone to take a relaxing bath with the company of wine, and his loyal Narcissus, guarded the door.
+He had gone to take a relaxing bath with the company of wine while the loyal Narcissus, a sort of personal trainer and wrestling partner, guarded the door.
 Commodus’ lover, Marcia, the Praetor Prefect Laetus, and Commodus’ chamberlain, Eclectus, had found themselves at the bad side of Commodus’ ire, and feared for their lives.
 Knowing an apology for their misbehaviour wouldn’t do, they conspired to kill Commodus.
-But the bastard dodged their first attempt by throwing up the poisoned wine.
+But he dodged their first attempt by throwing up the poisoned wine.

 A second attempt would demand of refinement, cleverness and lots of carefully, thought strategy.
-But feeling rather uncreative, instead they convinced Narcissus to help them, and the big man drowned Commodus while he was taking the bath, and probably peeing the wine.
+But feeling rather uncreative, instead they convinced Narcissus to help them, and the big man drowned Commodus while he was taking the bath.
 A smooth and clever assassination.
 Never mind, it worked well.

 Maximus’ death is the culmination of his loyalty to Marcus Aurelius and his dream of the Roman Republic restored.
 Of course as he dies, he asks for the Senate to assume full power from now on.
 Very noble.
 Except for the fact that the Senators were very much like politicians today, corrupt, wealthy, and caring only for the depth of their pockets, never for the filth accumulating in the slums of Rome and the provinces.

-And now five things Gladiator got right, because it might be historically inaccurate for the most part, but it’s a f****** awesome movie, and it deserves a fair trial.
+And now five things Gladiator got right, because it might be historically inaccurate for the most part, but it’s a brutally awesome movie, and it deserves a fair trial.